Seneca-144100/IPC144NBB-ONLY-/Project/readme.md

 ### Implementation

-For milestone 1 you are responsible to create a mock-up module for the Point Of Sale that will demonstrate how the system is going to run (eventually) by only printing the name of the actions, instead of executing them.
+For milestone 1 you will create a mock-up module for the Point Of Sale that will demonstrate how the system is going to run (eventually) by only printing the name of the actions, instead of executing them.
 In later stages of development, you will replace these messages with the proper logic to actually perform the action.

 Note that the signature of many of the functions created now may be changed to accommodate what needs to be done later.

 #### The `PosUI` functions

-In the module `PosUI` create two functions `menu` and `runPos`
+In the `PosUI` module, you will create two functions: `menu` and `runPos`

 ##### `int menu(void)`

-Write a function to display the name of the application and the options to select for the user.<br />
+Write a function that displays the name of the application and the other options to select in the application.<br />
-This function will display the menu of the system, receive the user's choice (in a foolproof way) and returns the choice.
+This function will display the menu of the system, receive the user's choice (in a foolproof way, *hint*: use your utils) and returns the choice.
 See below:

 ```text
 The Sene-Store